SustainableFishingQuotas_Banner1.jpg

 Scientists then use computer-based modelling to analyse this data and establish the maximum sustainable yield - the highest yield of fish that can be caught sustainably without exhausting future fish stocks.
 These computer models will then give projections for how a fish stock would be affected by different scenarios (e.g. how a fish stock would react to different fishing pressures over time).

-Experts provide these projections to the European Commission, who formulates a proposal on TACs.
+Experts provide these projections to the European Commission, which formulates a proposal on TACs.
 EU fishery ministers must then agree on the TACs for the following year.
-At this point, they may choose to follow research advice or deviate from scientific findings or proposals.2 There are different reasons for deviating from scientific findings such as economic interests, loss of jobs in the sector, or geopolitical reasons.
+At this point, they may choose to follow research advice or deviate from scientific findings or proposals.2 There are different reasons for deviating from scientific findings, such as economic interests, loss of jobs in the sector, or geopolitical reasons.

 TACs are portioned off into smaller quotas between countries, commercial vessels, fisherfolk, and so on.
 In the EU, the TACs for each stock are simply divided and shared between the EU countries as national quotas.
-Once the national quotas are set, each country is free to allocate quotas within their own region.
+Once the national quotas are set, each country can allocate quotas within its own region.

 The impact of national fishing quotas